 Some people only have symptoms during certain times of the year (seasonal asthma).
 If you know when you will most likely have symptoms, start using a medicine to decrease inflammation before the symptoms start.

-A new treatment called bronchial thermoplasty is available for adults with severe asthma.
+If you have severe asthma, bronchial thermoplasty may be an option.
+This treatment is being studied in clinical trials .
 For this treatment, bronchoscopy is used to apply heat to the airways.
-This reduces the thickness of the airways and improves the ability to breathe.
-12, 13
+This may help reduce the thickness of the airways and may help improve the ability to breathe.

-For some people, allergy shots reduce asthma symptoms and the need for medicines.
-16 But allergy shots don't work equally well for all allergens.
+For some people, allergy shots reduce asthma symptoms and the need for medicines..
+14 But allergy shots don't work equally well for all allergens.
 Allergy shots should not be given when asthma is poorly controlled.

 A review of complementary and alternative treatments for treating asthma in children concluded that none have been proved to reduce asthma symptoms and some may have harmful side effects.
-20 Some of these studies included teenagers and adults.
+18 Some of these studies included teens and adults.
 The treatments reviewed include:

 Talk with your doctor before trying a complementary or alternative treatment.